-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER

-DAY 20 - Discover Hulhidhoo reef before sailing to Fulidhoo

-By now, we are likely to be feeling completely relaxed, as our routine of reading, sunbathing and napping between island stops and snorkelling spots has become second nature.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 20 - Discover Hulhidhoo reef before sailing to Fulidhoo By now, we are likely to be feeling completely relaxed, as our routine of reading, sunbathing and napping between island stops and snorkelling spots has become second nature.
 With a subtly different name to our previous day's stop-off, we break today's journey with a visit to Fulidhoo Island.
 Once again, we meet the locals and gain more of an appreciation of their life in this tropical paradise.
 After a further visit to the island of Hulhidhoo, we anchor by a large reef, where we can spend time snorkelling.

-ACCOMMODATION: Aboard Dhoni (or similar)

-Grade: Simple Boat

-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER

-DAY 21 - Sail to Male stopping to snorkel at Embudhoo Reef

-Our last full day on the boat sees us cruising back towards Male.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 21 - Sail to Male stopping to snorkel at Embudhoo Reef Our last full day on the boat sees us cruising back towards Male.
 We take the opportunity for some final snorkelling and swimming, before enjoying a farewell meal with our boat crew.

-ACCOMMODATION: Aboard Dhoni (or similar)

-Grade: Simple Boat

-DAY 22 - Tour ends in Male

-Our tour ends this morning after breakfast.
-Once we have said our goodbyes to the crew, we disembark the dhoni and are transferred to Male International Airport.